Erastuskanyatta/Website-vs-Web-app/index.md

 2. ``Storage system`` -Should have a good database for storing designers' and end-users information.

 3. ``Easily expanded``- Business keeps on expanding as time passes by.
-It is simple to upadate an web app as only servers are to be upgraded.
+It is simple to update a web app as only servers are to be upgraded.

-4. `Cross-platform`- Web app can run in any Operating system using differnt browsers
+4. `Cross-platform`- Web app can run in any Operating system using different browsers

 #### What is the importance of a web Application

 1. `Security`- All organizations should know about security dangers with their applications.
-Web applications ensure sites and program are secure since they are designed with more privacy and a high level of security.
+Web applications ensure sites and programs are secure since they are designed with more privacy and a high level of security.

-2. `Convinient to access`- End-users can access them from any device at any time.
+2. `Convenient to access`- End-users can access them from any device at any time.

 3. Easy data access as they are used in both mobile devices and desktops.

-4.

 ### Key differences between a website and web application